 The transportation of goods from the donor to the state's Multi-Agency Warehouse or the receiving organization will be the responsibility of the donor.
 Exceptions may be made on a case-by-case basis, but only for those items most desperately needed.
-Transportation of donated disaster supplies from the state's Multi-Agency Warehouse to NCVOAD member organization
+Transportation of donated disaster supplies from the state's Multi-Agency Warehouse to NCVOAD member organization distribution points may be by any appropriate means.
+NCVOAD organizations will arrange pick-up of goods with the State's Multi-Agency Warehouse.

-Exceptions may be made on a case-by-case basis for items urgently needed to allow transportation to be provided to distribution points through the SERT Logistics Section, Ground Support Unit.
-NCVOAD member organizations, in coordination with the State Donations Management Coordinator and SERT Logistics, will be responsible for transporting donated disaster supplies in their custody.
+Exceptions may be made on a case-by-case basis for items urgently needed to allow transportation to be provided to distribution points through the SERT Logistics Section, Ground Support Unit, NCVOAD member organizations, in coordination with the State Donations Management Coordinator and SERT Logistics, will be responsible for transporting donated disaster supplies in their custody.
 In certain events, the State Coordinator may collaborate with the Business EOC to determine the availability of no-cost corporate transportation for moving priority-needed donated goods within the state.
 The federal government will not provide transportation of donations from the donor to the state's Multi-Agency Warehouse or the affected area.